joostlek/crownstone-lib-python-cloud/README.md

 ### Crownstone

 #### async_turn_on()
 > Async function.
 Send a command to turn a Crownstone on.
-To make this work make sure to be in the selected sphere and have Bluetooth enabled on your phone.
+> To make this work make sure to be in the selected sphere and have Bluetooth enabled on your phone.

 #### async_turn_off()
 > Async function.
 Send a command to turn a Crownstone off.
-To make this work make sure to be in the selected sphere and have Bluetooth enabled on your phone.
+> To make this work make sure to be in the selected sphere and have Bluetooth enabled on your phone.

-#### async_set_brightness(value: Float)
+#### async_set_brightness(value: Integer)
 > Async function.
 Send a command to set a Crownstone to a given brightness level.
-To make this work make sure to be in the selected sphere and have Bluetooth enabled on your phone.
+> To make this work make sure to be in the selected sphere and have Bluetooth enabled on your phone.
+> The value parameter should be between 0 and 100.

 ### Locations